Treatment Effect Quantiles in Stratified Randomized Experiments and Matched Observational Studies: Randomization Tests for Quantiles of Individual Treatment Effects

 \begin{theorem} Under the SERE and using a stratified rank score test statistic, the $p$-value $p_{k,c} $ with equivalent forms in \eqref{eq:pNkc} is valid for testing the null hypothesis $H_{k,c}$ in \eqref{eq:H_Nkc}. \end{theorem}

 Theorem \ref{thm:pNkc} provides a valid $p$-value for testing $H_{k,c}$, whose computation involves only minimization of $t(\bs{Z},\bs{Y} - \bs{Z} \circ \bs{\delta})$ over $\bs{\delta} \in \mathcal{H}_{k,c}$.
-Although much simpler than that with a general test statistic, the optimization in \eqref{eq:pNkc} is still NP hard in general, and can be time-consuming when the strata number $S$ and sizes $n_s$'s are large, as discussed shortly.
+Although much simpler than that with a general test statistic, the optimization in \eqref{eq:pNkc} can still be challenging, especially when the strata number $S$ and sizes $n_s$'s are large, as discussed shortly.